nice-game-hints/deponia/06-garbage-mine/060-goal-to-bike-mine/062-feet.md

 keywords: signal man, feet, meditating
 ---

+For relaxation, Doc instructed Rufus to lodge a feet behind his head.
 We both know Rufus is not *that* flexible handyman!

-# *A* feet behind your head
+# Where to get *a* feet behind his head?
-It doesn't have to be your feet, really
+It doesn't really have to be Rufus' feet, you know.

-# Who's then
+# Who's feet should I use then?
 Who could give you a leg?

-# Someone who doesn't need it
+## Tell me whod doesn't need their leg anymore
 The skeleton at the Viaduct doesn't need his leg anymore.
 Go grab his leg.

-# It is mine
+## I took the leg from the skeleton
 When you sit in the crane put the leg behind the seat.